One test, one watch: the Mido Multifort Patrimony

 mido men's watch gray dial black leather strap

-The pulsometer, aesthetic and historical
+The heart rate monitor, aesthetic and historical

 2. A worked case

-3. The 80 hour movement
+3. The 80-hour movement

 4. Suede leather bracelets

-For my part, whether with a fine merino turtleneck or a more gray workwear-looking shirt, the watch seems to go easily with most looks.
+For my part, whether with a fine merino turtleneck or a more workwear-looking gray shirt, the watch seems to go easily with most looks.

 We like less